 Your institution is responsible for tuition, travel, accommodations, meals, and any other costs associated with your attendance.

 What are LECNA Fellow Program alumnae/alumni doing today?

-We are very pleased that twenty-seven Fellows have been promoted to presidencies, thirty-two to vice presidencies and twenty-nine to the director or dean level.
+We are very pleased that twenty-nine Fellows have been promoted to presidencies, thirty-six to vice presidencies and twenty-nine to the director or dean level.